Dynamics of quantum spin-nematics: Comparisons with canted antiferromagnets: Dynamical quantities in the spin-nematic state

 \subsection{Dynamical spin structure factor at $T=0$}

 At zero temperature, the dynamical spin structure factor is written as

 where $\mu=x,y,z$.
 Here, $|n\rangle$ and $E_n$ denote eigenstates and eigenenergies, with $n=0$ signifying the lowest energy level.
-This quantity has been calculated for the field-induced spin-nematic state in the spin-1 bilinear-biquadratic model in Ref.~\cite{SmeraldUedaShannon2015}.
-The computation is performed under the assumption of a solely on-site $s$-wave pairing.
-For comparison, we show the spin-1/2 case as follows:
+This quantity has been calculated for the field-induced spin-nematic state in the spin-1 bilinear-biquadratic model in Ref.~\cite{SmeraldUedaShannon2015}, where the computation is performed under the assumption of a solely on-site $s$-wave pairing.
+For comparison, we show the spin-1/2 case with magnon pairing of arbitrary symmetry as follows:

-The transverse component $S^{xx}({\bm k},\omega)$ consists of a gapful one-magnon excitation mode with energy $E_{1,{\bm k}}$ and a two-magnon continuous spectrum above it.
-Due to the absence of spin transverse order, the transverse component does not exhibit diverging singularity.
-Notably, the intensity of the one-magnon mode contains valuable information regarding the form factor $g_{\bm k}$ of two-magnon bound states.
-When the form factor is $s$-wave symmetric, the intensity of the one-magnon mode appears isotropic in momentum space around ${\bm k}={\bm 0}$.
-Otherwise, the intensity displays momentum-space oscillations, reflecting the symmetry of the bound magnon pairs.
-Hence, this momentum-dependent signal can serve as a valuable tool for identifying the symmetry of the bound magnon pairs.
+The transverse component $S^{xx}({\bm k},\omega)$ comprises a gapful one-magnon excitation mode with energy $E_{1,{\bm k}}$ and a continuous spectrum of two-magnon states above it.
+Due to the absence of transverse spin order, this component does not exhibit diverging singularity.
+Importantly, the intensity of the one-magnon mode depends on the form factor $g_{\bm k}$ of two-magnon bound states and the order parameter of bi-magnon BEC $|\langle b_i^\dagger\rangle|=\sqrt{n_{\rm c}}$.
+Thus, the intensity contains valuable information about the form factor.
+In the case of an $s$-wave symmetric form factor, the intensity of the one-magnon mode appears isotropic in momentum space around ${\bm k}={\bm 0}$.
+Otherwise, the intensity displays oscillations in momentum space, reflecting the symmetry of the bound magnon pairs.
+Hence, this momentum-dependent signal can be a valuable tool for detecting the spin-nematic order and identifying the symmetry of the bound magnon pairs.